revv-tech/Parking-Application/README.md

 # Parking-Application
-App for reserving different types of parking spaces
+App incharge of reserving different types of parking spaces across a university campus